s-ccs/pyedfread/Readme.md

  > download a package from the SR-Research support forum.
 If you use Ubuntu you
  > can install them via apt-get.
 The setup.py might not run properly on a linux
  > box, because I don't have one around for testing.
- >
- > If you use any other linux distribution, download the API files and place
- > libedfapi.so in lib/ and \*.h files in include.
-Setup.py should be able to
- > work with this.

 ### Windows Support
 As of this writing (July 2019), the EyeLink Developers Kit for Windows requires small modifications